CanHobby/diyHome/README.md

 I make the assumption that you know how to use the Arduino IDE to compile and upload code.
 OTA upload is supported.

-### Nomeclature:
+**Nomeclature:**

 The diyHome system consists of various submodules - notably:

-    Serve: the Server is basically a WebPage to espNOW/MQTT gateway.
+    Server: the Server is basically a WebPage to espNOW/MQTT gateway.
     Station: Stations are the controllers for individual entities such as lamps, relays, LEDs etc.  espNOW stations are part of this github repository.
 For MQTT we highly recommend [Tasmota](https://tasmota.github.io/docs/).